Writing Workshops

 Common Academic Expressions in English: Basic Functions

+Did you know that 40% of language production in English is formulaic, that is, made up of common expressions?
+However, producing effective writing in English can be challenging for many non-native writers of English.
+The good news is, these formulaic expressions can be learned.
 This workshop is designed for those who speak English as an additional language.
 In this workshop, participants are introduced to common expressions that perform a number of basic functions in academic English.
 Participants will walk away with a better understanding of how to use common academic English expressions in their writing, as well as the motivation and confidence to develop a larger repertoire of these expressions to further improve their academic English writing proficiency.

 Common Academic Expressions in English: Making Connections

 One of the major challenges that academic writers encounter is making connections within the text, for example, making comparisons and drawing conclusions.
 Rather than counting on readers to figure out the meaning of a difficult text, academic writing requires writers to make clear connections between ideas.
 In this workshop, we introduce a variety of academic expressions that are commonly used by academic writers to outline the overall structure of the text, or specify the relationships between sentences.
-At the end of the workshop, participants will walk away with an awareness of the writer-responsible nature of academic writing, and develop better facility with using academic expressions to improve clarity in their own writing practice.
+At the end of the workshop, participants will walk away with an awareness of the writer-responsible nature of academic writing, and develop better facility with using academic expressions to connect ideas in their own writing practice.

 Writing with Integrity: Fundamentals for Emerging Scholars